Three Hour Workshops

 Behavioral addictions — such as excessive gaming, problematic pornography use, and online gambling — have been on the rise since the pandemic, especially among teens.
 Unfortunately, very few counselors have any training or practical experience treating them.
 This highly interactive presentation will help change that.

-Learning Objective 1: Attendees will develop a working definition of behavioral addiction, identify examples common among teens, explore the role of dopamine, and consider various factors that contribute to some behaviors becoming addictive.
+Learning Objective 1: Attendees will develop a working definition of behavioral addiction.
+This will include identifying examples common among teens, exploring the role of dopamine, and considering various factors that contribute to some behaviors becoming addictive.

-Learning Objective 2: Attendees will apply this new knowledge by exploring problematic pornography use, including prevalance, challenges unique to addressing this topic with teens, and practical ideas for managing personal biases and discomfort.
+Learning Objective 2: Attendees will apply this new knowledge by exploring problematic pornography use, among teens, including prevalence, challenges unique to addressing the topic with teen, and practical ideas for managing personal biases and discomfort.

-Learning Objective 3: Attendees will identify specific, field-tested strategies useful in helping teens start moving away from problematic behaviors such as excessive gaming, pornography use, and social media.
+Learning Objective 1: Attendees will identify specific, field-tested and evidence-based strategies useful in helping teens start moving away from problematic behaviors such as excessive gaming, pornography use, and social media.